cscart/docs/user_guide/manage_products/options/index.rst

 Here you can add a new option with the **+** button or you can apply existing options to products with the **Apply to products** button.
 To edit or delete an option, click the gear button and choose the action from the drop-down list.

 Sometimes it is useful to disable options instead of deleting them.
-To make an option *Active/Disabled* use the drop-down list to the left.
+To make an option *Active/Disabled* use the drop-down list to the right.

 .. image:: img/global_options.png
     :align: center